Alberta Housing Market Report

 Sales and New Listings Surge

-July 2024 saw a substantial year-over-year increase in Albertan home sales across all property types, with a respectable 6% rise compared to July 2023.
-In comparison, home sales in Ontario’s housing market are up a smaller 2.9% year-over-year, while British Columbia’s housing market is seeing a 2.1% decrease year-over-year.
+In comparison, home sales in Ontario’s housing market are up 8.1% year-over-year, while the neighbouring British Columbia’s housing market is seeing a 24.7% increase in sales year-over-year.

 Key Statistics: